JohnFuhrm12/colorguesser/README.md

 # Color Guesser

-React.ks app that shows a random color and the user must try to guess its hex value from 3 choices.
+React.js app that shows a random color and the user must try to guess its hex value from 3 choices.
 Colors and choices are shuffled at random.
 Deployed to Netlify.

 Link to Site: https://colorguesserjf12.netlify.app